Jack-s-Programming-Classes/intro-to-programming-w-python/caesar/README.md

         - **input:** void
         - **output:** `int`
     - `__repr__(self)`
-        - when `print()` is called on this object, it prints a representative string that shows what this instance is.
+        - when `print()` is called on this object, it prints a representative string that shows what this instance is. the repr string is in the form **“<caesarCipher object at 0x106caaee0, shift +3>”** where 0x106caaee0 is replaced by the actual memory location of object, and +3 with the actual shift number of this caesarCipher instance. use `hex(id(object))` to get hex address of object.
         - **input:** void
-        - **output:** `string` (in the form **“<caesarCipher object at 0x106caaee0, shift +3>”** where 0x106caaee0 is replaced by the actual memory location of object, and +3 with the actual shift number of this caesarCipher instance.)
+        - **output:** `string`

 ### `function main()` (inside `main.py`)

-- implement this function in however way you choose, but you must have a menu interface that looks like this (cool ASCII text is optional):
+- implement this function in however way you choose, but you must have a menu interface that looks like this (cool ASCII art is optional):

 ```
 user@user-pc caesar % python3 main.py